 Tool-dedicated scripting can be used for automating simple tasks inside a specified application.
 Deployment usually takes a few days and is limited to a single application.
 Examples?
 Excel macros, Outlook rules, SAP scripting.

-These are scripts written with the use of a specific programming language, i.e., PowerShell or Python.
+These are scripts written using a specific programming language, i.e., PowerShell or Python.
 They can be used to automate a bit more complex tasks.
 This automation will still have a limited application interaction.
 The development and deployment of these usually take a few weeks.

 Robotic Process Automation (RPA)

 Robotic Process Automation allows the building of more complex automation.
-It allows the connection of various tools (CRMs, SAPs, databases, etc.) and automates the processing of data and documents between them.
+It enables the connection of various tools (CRMs, SAPs, databases, etc.) and automates the processing of data and documents between them.

-Thanks to the existence of automation platforms, such as UiPath or Blue prism the development and deployment usually take a couple of weeks and are relatively low cost.
-These platforms are also built with the low-code principle, so the developers can focus more on tasks themselves than the tool they are using.
+Thanks to automation platforms, such as UiPath or Blue Prism, the development and deployment usually take a few weeks and are relatively low cost.
+These platforms are also built with the low-code principle, so the developers can focus more on tasks than the tool they use.

 100% custom-made applications, allowing for automating multiple processes and tasks of the highest complexity, all in one box, written from scratch.
 There is no limit to what can be achieved here, but the same goes for the potential cost.
 The full deployment time can be counted in months, or even years.